passivereader/cisco_devasc_v1dot1/README.md

 # Cisco DEVASC v1.1 scripts and notes
+## Git
-NOTE: check your Git configuration `git config --list --show-origin`
+Check your Git configuration: `git config --list --show-origin`
+## Python
+Avoid creating a mess by making sure you actually are in your virtual environment `which python` and `which pip`